Species Introduction

 Q: How do I properly acclimatise Apistogramma Panduro to my aquarium?

-Acclimatisation is crucial for the health of Apistogramma Panduro.
-Begin by floating the sealed bag in your aquarium for 15-20 minutes to equalise the temperature.
-Next, gradually introduce aquarium water into the bag over a period of one hour.
-This can be achieved by adding small amounts of water every 10-15 minutes.
-After this, gently transfer the fish into the aquarium using a net, avoiding adding the bag water which may contain pollutants.
-This method ensures a smooth transition and reduces stress.
+Acclimatising Apistogramma Panduro is crucial for their survival and wellbeing.
+Begin by floating the sealed bag in your aquarium for about 15-20 minutes to equalise the temperature.
+Next, gradually mix small amounts of your aquarium water into the bag every 10-15 minutes for approximately an hour.
+This process helps them adjust to the water parameters.
+Finally, gently release the fish into the aquarium using a net, discarding the bag water to prevent introducing contaminants.

 ✓ Expert Tip

-Q: What are the signs of healthy Apistogramma Panduro?
+Q: What are the signs of a healthy Apistogramma Panduro?

 ✓ Expert Tip